Loupine/DiceRoll2D/README.md

 ### Reflection

-This first iteration went pretty well and without many issues, however, I found myself trying to do too much at once rather than focusing explicitly on one issue at a time.
-This slowed down my progress considerably by dividing up my attention and distracting me from what I should have been working on.
-I will definitely fix this throughout the rest of the project.
-I was unable to finish all the items I originally planned for the first iteration, but I still finished the core gameplay loop, added an extra obstacle, and added a basic scoring system among other things.
-The rest of the planned features were moved to the backlog and will be done in the next iteration.

 ### Documented Features

-I used different layers and masks to manage collisions with the player's left and right borders in the World scene.
-These borders were necessary because after the player died, the obstacles could push the player off the screen even though the player collision shape became disabled.
-This occurred because during the collision, the move_and_slide() method calculated a new velocity for the player from the collision.
-The player could also bounce off the top of the ball and be knocked out of its original position.
-By using the layer and mask editor, only the player can collide with the borders.
+I used different layers and masks to manage obstacle and player collisions with each other and the ground.
+For example, the player collides with the ground, but obstacles do not collide with either the player or the ground.
+Obstacle collisions are detected with a layer mask so that they can pass through the player without affecting its velocity values

 ### Self-Assessment